osrf-migration/cloudsim-wiki/Running_widgets.md

 ### Running ###

-To run the server, simply run:
+To run the server in dev mode:

     cd cloudsim-widgets
-    gulp serve

-By default, the server is launched on port 5000.
+    npm run dev

+For production:

+    npm start

 To check what port is being used, search in the output of the previous command for something like: